NIRSpec FS Wavelength Ranges and Gaps

 bold italics are buttons in GUI

 Table 1.
 NIRSpec "A"-type fixed slits wavelength ranges in FULL frame

 |Disperser-filter combination||Nominal resolving power||Wavelength range † |

 † Wavelength range values presented here are approximate.
 Note that the nominal spectral ranges for medium and high-resolution dispersers may be shortened due to red-end detector cutoffs.
 The cutoff wavelengths depend on the target aperture location (slit or shutter).
-Detailed limits are found on the wavelength ranges and gaps pages for the IFU, FS, and BOTS, and in the ETC. Information on wavelength ranges for MOS, which depend on the position of the shutter in the MSA, can be determined using the MSAViz Tool.
+Detailed limits are found on the wavelength ranges and gaps pages for the IFU, FS, and BOTS, and in the ETC.

 There is a physical gap between the detectors which affects NIRSpec fixed slits observations, resulting in a gap in the wavelength coverage.
 The wavelength ranges and wavelength gaps are presented here for all the NIRSpec fixed slits using all of the grating-filter combinations.
 Note that, except for some of the BOTS subarrays, the available fixed slit subarrays do not affect wavelength coverage.